johnaoss/latex/README.md

-# My-LaTeX
+# latex

-This repo includes my LaTeX documents.
+This repo is a fork of Calvin Kent's LaTeX files, from the beginning of September 2018.

 Description of .sty files.